operator-framework/operator-lifecycle-manager/Documentation/design/developing.md

     * medium term: stored in a seperate repo
     * longer term: something registry-like

-* UICatalogEntries
-    * How console knows what to display
-    * catalog operator generates them based on its internal catalog
-    * UI _only_, they are not used for installation or dependency resolution
-    * Console only reads entries in tectonic-system for display
-    * You can control generation namespace with `catalog_namespace` param

 # Updating a Service and testing updates

 * Install the initial version